THE RIGHT TOOLS

 Maybe it is not just a coincidence that the letter “A” for apron is the first letter of the alphabet, because the apron is a first thing you should use in the kitchen.
 As soon as you walk into the kitchen, you should put on an apron.

 The apron protects your body and your clothes underneath from spills and splatters.
 Just like a knight wears a shiny armor, a chef wears an apron.
 There are many different fun designs, so pick the one you like.

 Because of its flat surface, a baking tray is perfect to bake cookies or brownies.
 You can also use it to roast vegetables or to bake chicken or fish.
-Make sure you line it with baking paper first so non-stick cooking spray first so nothing sticks on it.
+Make sure you line it with baking paper or use non-stick cooking spray so nothing sticks on it.

 You can use a box grater for all sorts of things.
-You can grate apples and carrots for a salad or transform parmesan or mozzarella cheese into a delicious topping for your favorite pasta dish.
-The box grater has four sides with grating holes in different sizes so you can decide how small you want things grated.
+Grate apples and carrots for a yummy salad or transform a piece of Parmesan cheese or mozzarella into a yummy topping for your favorite pasta dish!
+The box grater has four sides with grating holes in different sizes so you can decide how small you want to grate things.

-Dry baking items like flour, baking powder, powder sugar can have lumps in them.
-Use a box sifter to sift all of your dry items when you are baking a cake, cookies and more.
+Dry baking items like flour, baking powder, powder sugar etc can have lumps in them.
+Use a box sifter to sift all of your dry items when you are baking a cake, cookies etc.

 Even though here at Willy’s Kitchen we want to cook as fresh as possible, a lot of food items only come in cans.
 Therefore you need a can opener!